 The Board may commission school police officers for the protection and safety of school personnel, property, and students within the District pursuant to the standard operating procedures and policies of the Police Department.

-In addition to the school police and local municipalities departments, TEC has uniformed security perand school police.
+In addition to the school police and local municipalities departments, TEC has uniformed security personnel.

 SECTION 7 - INFORMING STUDENTS AND EMPLOYEES ABOUT CAMPUS SECURITY PROCEDURES